|

 Stay period: 1 to 2 additional years depending on the regional location of the institution.

 This stream is designed to incentivise graduates to remain in regional Australia after their studies, supporting workforce needs outside major capital cities.
+As of 2026, Hobart has been aligned with regional centres, allowing graduates there to access the 2-year extension if they meet residence requirements.

 Subclass 485 Visa Requirements in 2026

-To be eligible for the subclass 485 visa, you must meet all of the following requirements:
+To be eligible for the subclass 485 visa, you must meet all of the following requirements.

-Age: You must be under 35 years of age at the time of application for most streams.
-Exceptions apply for Hong Kong and British National Overseas passport holders, and Masters by Research and PhD graduates who must be under 50.
+Age.
+You must be under 35 years of age at the time of application for most streams.
+Exceptions apply for Hong Kong and British National Overseas passport holders, and Masters by Research and PhD graduates, who must be under 50.

-Location: You must be in Australia when you lodge your subclass 485 application.
+Location.
+You must be in Australia when you lodge your subclass 485 application.
 You cannot apply from overseas.

-Student visa history: You must hold an eligible student visa or have held one within the 6 months immediately before your application date.
+Student visa history.
+You must hold an eligible student visa or have held one within the 6 months immediately before your application date.

-Australian Study Requirement: You must have completed at least 2 academic years of study at a CRICOS-registered Australian institution.
+Australian Study Requirement.
+You must have completed at least 2 academic years of study at a CRICOS-registered Australian institution.
 Your course must have been full-time and taught in English.
 Online study completed under special COVID arrangements does not count toward the requirement.

-Health and character: You and all included family members must meet health and character requirements including health examinations and police clearance certificates.
+Health and character.
+You and all included family members must meet health and character requirements including health examinations and police clearance certificates.

-Application timing: You must apply within 6 months of completing your studies.
+Application timing.
+You must apply within 6 months of completing your studies.
 Missing this window means you become ineligible — there are no extensions to this deadline.

 Subclass 485 Visa Fees in 2026